jake-bladt/writing/gaming/yterra/readme.md

 Wolf-Demons: Live in the arctic/subarctic zone of the eastern and western continents, nomadic, Mongol/Viking culture.
 Weres.

 Fox-Demons: Live in the temperate region of the eastern continent and spread around the islands between continents.
-Weres. -1 STR -2 WIS
+Weres. -1 STR -2 WIS.
+Use kitsune legends.

 Dragonborn: Dominate the eastern continent with a single empire +WIS +INT -DEX.
 Shape shifters.